technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 07/Lab07.md

     ![A close-up of a computer screen Description automatically generated](./media/image38.png)

-5. Success message is obtained as in the screenshot below.
+5. A success message is displayed as indicated in the screenshot below.
 Click on the **Availability options**.

     ![A screenshot of a computer Description automatically generated](./media/image39.png)